Local Breweries Highlight a Dynamic Community of Small Businesses and Creative Industry in Ravenswood

 Known to Chicagoans as “Malt Row”, the Ravenswood Industrial Corridor and surrounding area has earned its reputation as “Chicago’s most diverse beer destination.”
 Whether you’re looking for a German-style lager, barrel-aged Barleywine, or a spontaneously fermented saison, you’ll find it on Malt Row.
 Not a hop head?
 The corridor is also home to KOVAL, Chicago’s first (legal) post-prohibition distillery, and VIN312 Winery.

-Follow Malt Row socials for the latest happenings:
+Follow us on social for the latest Malt Row happenings:

 Explore Malt Row